7digital/readme-template/RUNBOOK.md

 ### Business overview

-* Allows our customers to add tracks or releases to a basket to be later available for purchase.
+* Allows our customers to add tracks or releases to a basket to be later available for purchase via the [7digital web store](https://uk.7digital.com).
-* Customers can pay for the contents of the basket, providing revenue for the D2C side of the business.
+* Customers can pay for the contents of the basket, providing revenue for our D2C business.
 * The service should be highly available and process calls in a timely fashion to ensure the user experience does not put of people purchasing items.

 ### Technical overview